History of the potato: Becoming a European staple food

 A lack of genetic diversity from the low number of varieties left the crop vulnerable to disease.
 In the early 1800s, a strain of potato blight (Phytophthora infestans) known as HERB-1 began to spread in the Americas, especially Central and North America, destroying many crops.
 The blight spread to Europe in the 1840s where, because of an extreme lack of genetic diversity, the potato crops were even more susceptible.
 In Northern Europe, there were major crop losses lasting throughout the rest of the 19th century.
-Ireland in particular, because of the extreme dependence of the poor, especially western Ireland, on this single staple crop, was devastated by the blight's arrival in 1845.
+Ireland in particular was devastated by the blight's arrival in 1845 because Britain exported other foods, leaving Ireland only with the potato.

 The Lumper potato, widely cultivated in western and southern Ireland before and during the Great Famine, was bland, wet, and poorly resistant to the potato blight, but yielded large crops and usually provided adequate calories for peasants and laborers.
 Heavy dependence on this potato led to disaster when the blight quickly turned harvest-ready and newly harvested potatoes into a putrid mush.
 The Irish Famine in the western and southern parts of Ireland between 1845 and 1849 was a catastrophic failure in the food supply that led to approximately a million deaths from famine and (especially) diseases that attacked weakened bodies, and to massive emigration to Britain, the U.S., Canada and elsewhere.
 During the famine years roughly one million Irish emigrated; this tide was not turned until the 20th century when Ireland's population stood at less than half of the pre-famine level of 8 million.